Heavy quark diffusion coefficient with gradient flow: Conclusions

 \section{Conclusions}

-In this paper, we studied the chromo-electric and chromo-magnetic correlators in quenched QCD with the aim to determine the heavy quark diffusion coefficient, including the sub-leading correction in the inverse quark mass.
-We used gradient flow for noise reduction and showed how to control the distortions due to non-zero flow time in the calculations of the transport coefficients $\kappa_E$ and $\kappa_B$.
-To obtain the heavy quark diffusion coefficient, we use a parameterization of the spectral functions that relies on the NLO result at large energies and smoothly matched to the expected linear behavior at small energies.
-The effects of the non-zero flow time can be incorporated into the high energy part of the spectral function.
-We verified this in the calculations of $\kappaE$, where we obtained $\kappaE$ from the chromo-electric correlator extrapolated to zero flow time, as well as by calculating an effective $\kappaE$ from the chromo-electric correlator at finite flow time and extrapolating them to zero flow time.
-Our main result is summarized in Eqs.~\eqref{eq:kappaE_1.5Tc},~\eqref{eq:kappaE_104Tc} and~\eqref{eq:kappaB_1.5Tc}.
-Our results for $\kappaE$ agree with the previous determinations \cite{Kaczmarek:2014jga,Brambilla:2020siz,Altenkort:2021ntw} within the estimated uncertainties.
-The value of $\kappaB$ obtained by us agrees with the very recent result obtained using multilevel algorithm and non-perturbative renormalization based on Schr\"odinger functional~\cite{Banerjee:2022uge}.
+In this paper, we have studied the chromoelectric and chromomagnetic correlators in quenched QCD with the aim to determine the heavy quark diffusion coefficient, including the subleading correction in the inverse quark mass.
+We used gradient flow for noise reduction and showed how to control the distortions due to nonzero flow time in the calculations of the transport coefficients $\kappaE$ and $\kappaB$.
+To obtain the heavy quark diffusion coefficient, we used a parametrization of the spectral functions that relies on the NLO result at large energies, and smoothly matched to the expected linear behavior at small energies.
+The effects of the nonzero flow time can be incorporated into the high energy part of the spectral function.
+We verified this in the calculations of $\kappaE$, where we obtained $\kappaE$ from the chromoelectric correlator extrapolated to zero flow time, as well as by calculating an effective $\kappaE$ from the chromoelectric correlator at finite flow time and then extrapolating to zero flow time.
+Our main results are summarized in Eqs.~\eqref{eq:kappaE_1.5Tc},~\eqref{eq:kappaE_104Tc} and~\eqref{eq:kappaB_1.5Tc}.
+Our results for $\kappaE$ agree with the previous determinations~\cite{Kaczmarek:2014jga,Brambilla:2020siz,Altenkort:2021ntw} within the estimated uncertainties.
+The value of $\kappaB$ we obtained agrees with the very recent result obtained using the multilevel algorithm and nonperturbative renormalization based on the Schr\"odinger functional~\cite{Banerjee:2022uge}.
 We have seen that the dominant uncertainty in the determination of $\kappaE$ and $\kappaB$ comes from the modeling of the spectral functions at low energies.
-Using the lattice results for $\langle \mathbf{v}^2 \rangle$ from Ref. \cite{Petreczky:2008px} for charm and bottom quarks $\langle \mathbf{v}^2 \rangle_\mathrm{charm} \simeq 0.51$ and $\langle \mathbf{v}^2 \rangle_\mathrm{bottom}\simeq 0.3$ (c.f.
-Fig. 6 of Ref.~\cite{Petreczky:2008px} where $v_{th}^2=\langle \mathbf{v}^2 \rangle/3$ is shown), we estimate that the mass suppressed effect on the heavy quark diffusion coefficient is 34\% and 20\% for charm and bottom quark, respectively.
+Using the lattice results for $\langle \mathbf{v}^2 \rangle$ from Ref.~\cite{Petreczky:2008px} for charm and bottom quarks $\langle \mathbf{v}^2 \rangle_\mathrm{charm} \simeq 0.51$ and $\langle \mathbf{v}^2 \rangle_\mathrm{bottom}\simeq 0.3$ (c.f.
+Fig. 6 of Ref.~\cite{Petreczky:2008px} where $v_{th}^2=\langle \mathbf{v}^2 \rangle/3$ was shown), we estimate that the mass-suppressed effect on the heavy quark diffusion coefficient is 34\% and 20\% for charm and bottom quarks, respectively.